nlighten/wildfly_exporter/README.md

 # Prometheus Wildlfy Exporter
 A set of collectors that can be used to monitor Jboss Wildfly instances.
-This library has been tested with Wildfly 14.0.1.
+This library has been tested with Wildfly 17.0.1.

+> NOTE: Recent Wildfly versions now come with SmallRye Metrics, and implementation of Eclipse MicroProfile Metrics.
+SmallRye Metrics also supports prometheus as export format.
+You should seriously consider migrating!

 ### Available metrics